yosoufe/instructions/ubuntu/tablet input.md

 # Tablet Input

-I am using very old Samsung Galaxy 10.4 (2014) with [GfxTablet](https://github.com/rfc2822/GfxTablet) to use the tablet as input for drawing during the meeting.
+I am using very old Samsung Galaxy Note 10.4 (2014) with [GfxTablet](https://github.com/rfc2822/GfxTablet) to use the tablet as input for drawing during the meeting.

 Since my monitor is very large and I have multiple monitors, I need to map the input table to